micmejia/bible-dump/NKJV/1 Peter/1 Pet 4.md

 but rejoice to the extent that you partake of Christ's sufferings, that when His glory is revealed, you may also be glad with exceeding joy.

 ###### 14
-If you are [^e]reproached for the name of Christ, blessed _are you,_ for the Spirit of glory and of God rests upon you. [^f]On their part He is blasphemed, but on your part He is glorified.
+If you are reproached for the name of Christ, blessed _are you,_ for the Spirit of glory and of God rests upon you.
+On their part He is blasphemed, but on your part He is glorified.

 ###### 15
-But let none of you suffer as a murderer, a thief, an evildoer, or as a [^g]busybody in other people's matters.
+But let none of you suffer as a murderer, a thief, an evildoer, or as a busybody in other people's matters.

 ###### 16
-Yet if _anyone suffers_ as a Christian, let him not be ashamed, but let him glorify God in this [^h]matter.
+Yet if _anyone suffers_ as a Christian, let him not be ashamed, but let him glorify God in this matter.

 ###### 17
 For the time _has come_ for judgment to begin at the house of God; and if _it begins_ with us first, what will _be_ the end of those who do not obey the gospel of God?